Kush-S-Patel/eeg-seizure-detection/README.md

 ## Why forecasting failed

-We tried preictal forecasting (SOP/SPH windows minutes before estimated onsets).
+I tried preictal forecasting (SOP/SPH windows minutes before estimated onsets).
 Results stayed near chance (~1.1× prevalence), and a bandpower logistic probe also failed — so this was not merely “need a bigger net.”

 Likely drivers:
 1. Scalp EEG preictal signal is weak or inconsistent across patients at multi-minute horizons